 The University of St Andrews has been named the sustainability institution of the year at the 2021 Green Gown Awards.

-The Green Gowns administered by EAUC, the HE and FE sustainability charity, announced 14 prize winners in categories covering research, student engagement, campus developments and climate action.
+The UK Green Gowns administered by EAUC, the HE and FE sustainability charity, announced 14 prize winners in categories covering research, student engagement, campus developments and climate action.

 Awards were judged by representatives of nearly 50 organisations, including UK Research and Innovation, Universities UK, the University and College Union, College and University Business Officers, Guild HE and the British Council.